Claiming Compensation in Australia

 Can I Make a Compensation Claim?

-• Your legibility to seek compensation
+- Eligibility to seek compensation

-• The approximate value of your case
+- The approximate value of a case

-• Your chance of success
+- Your chance of success

-Steps to Making Successful Compensation Claims
+Steps to Making a Successful Compensation Claim

 Evidence

 To have a successful claim, you must provide compelling proof that the negligent act or omission caused your damage and loss.
-Accessing your lump sum payout relies on quantifiable harm, allowing settlement calculation.
+Accessing a lump sum payout relies on quantifiable harm, allowing settlement calculation.
 For example, to be paid for your medical bills, you must provide receipts and other documents showing the expenditure of injury-related care.

 Time Limits